 In January 2007, we opened patient enrollment and treatment in a clinical trial in Spain utilizing BRCs for the treatment of osteonecrosis of the femoral head.
 The trial protocol was approved by the Spanish Drug Agency (AEMPS) and Centro Medico Teknon's (Teknon) Ethics Committee for our Investigational Medicinal Product Dossier (IMPD), and is being conducted at Teknon located in Barcelona, Spain.
-Patient recruitment is ongoing with 9 of 10 planned patients currently treated.
+Patient recruitment is ongoing with 9 hips (7 patients) currently treated of 10 planned..
 All patients will be followed for 24 months post-treatment.